markuman/cmgs/README.md

 mygithub helps you to clone and keep sync all you own repositories and all your stared repositories.

-Version 1
-* initial setup

-keep sync and backup all you favourite project at once. better safe than sorry ;)

 - Version 3
  * rename cmgs to mygithub
  * clone/pull stars and own github repositories